 Chabradors make excellent family pets if you’re searching for a canine who’s equal parts companion and guard dog.
 These dogs also take some of the lower maintenance traits of their parent breeds, requiring much less in the way of grooming and exercise needs than the Chow Chow and Labrador Retriever respectively.

-See below for all Chabrador facts and mixed dog breed characteristics!
+See below for all mixed dog breed traits and facts about Chabradors!

 Chabrador Mixed Dog Breed Pictures